-Financing a SCI-Arc education is an important process.
-Regardless of financial circumstances, a variety of financial aid options are available to help with the costs.
+Funding your SCI-Arc education is an important process.
+Regardless of financial circumstances, financial aid options are available to help with the costs.

 Federal Student Aid

-The US Department of Education has developed a useful and informative website to help navigate the financial aid process.
-In order to be considered for need-based financial aid—including loans, grants, scholarships, and Federal Work-Study—students must complete the Free Application for Federal Student Aid (FAFSA), available online.
+The US Department of Education has developed a comprehensive website to help navigate the financial aid process.
+To be considered for need-based financial aid—including, grants, scholarships, Federal Work-Study and loans—students must complete the Free Application for Federal Student Aid (FAFSA), available online.

-Students should indicate that they will be applying to SCI-Arc (Federal School Code 014073).
-The FAFSA requests data from the student’s (or their parents’, if the student is a dependent) federal income tax return.
-If not yet completed by the priority deadline, estimated tax figures should be reported on the FAFSA.
-After the FAFSA has been processed and tax returns have been filed, the student will have the opportunity to correct any estimates.
+When completing FAFSA, students should indicate that they are applying to SCI-Arc by using SCI-Arc’s Federal School Code (014073).
+FAFSA requests data from the student’s (or their parents’, if the student is a dependent) federal income tax return.

-A student’s financial aid award, or “package,” will be comprised of the types of financial aid for which they are eligible.
+A student’s financial aid award letter will detail the types of financial aid for which the student is eligible for.

 Federal Pell Grant (Pell)